dmbarbour/wikilon/wikilon-abc/README.md

-# Wikilon-ABC
+# Wikilon ABC

-Awelon Bytecode (ABC) and values models used internally by Wikilon.
-This separated into a distinct module to reduce dependencies for a plugins-based JIT compiler (i.e. compiling bytecode directly into Haskell).
+This package describes Awelon Bytecode (ABC) and values models and evaluators, both a reference model and a performance variant used by Wikilon.